ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 a2dissite 000-default.conf
 ```

 Finally, restart the Apache server.
 The command may vary depending on your Linux distribution.
-For example of Ubuntu use:
+For example, on Ubuntu use:

 ``` bash
 service apache2 restart